Is it really a spider?

 |Wings often present||No wings present|

-When a spider is first discovered, it’s given a Latin or Greek name.
+When a spider is first described to science, it’s given a Latin or Greek name.
 This is THE name.
-This is the “scientific name”.
-These names are chosen by the spider’s discoverer, but must adhere to rules set forth by the International Commission on Zoological Nomenclature.
+This is the “scientific name.”
+These names are chosen by the taxonomist who first describes it (or, in some cases, by the spider’s discoverer), but must adhere to rules set forth by the International Commission on Zoological Nomenclature.
 For example, the genus name Eriophora means “wool-bearing” in Greek; those spiders are covered in wooly hairs, which prompted Eugène Simon to select that naming in 1864.
 On the other end of the spectrum are names that have nothing to do with the physical attributes of the spider.
-The genus name Platnickina, for instance, was selected by Koçak & Kemal in 2008 to recognize Norman Platnick for his contributions to arachnology.
-Some names are the same as Greek gods, like Eris, the goddess who personifies discord and strife and excites war: in 1846, Carl Ludwig Koch named a genus of jumping spider after her.
+The genus name Platnickina, for instance, was selected by Ahmet Koçak & Muhabbet Kemal in 2008 to recognize Norman Platnick for his contributions to arachnology.
+Some names are the same as Greek gods, like Eris, the goddess of chaos and discord: in 1846, Carl Ludwig Koch named a genus of jumping spider after her.

 The genus and species of a spider form a unique title that can’t be applied to any other spider.
-It’s practically a barcode.
-Researchers do not normally assign a “common name” or nickname, to the spider.
+It is practically a barcode.
+Researchers do not normally assign a “common name” or nickname to the spider.
 It is only for the general public that common names are issued for abundant or economically important species.
 These common names are easier for the average person to learn and pronounce.
 It’s much easier to say “Common House Spider” than it is to say “Parasteatoda tepidariorum.”

 The Committee on Common Names of Arachnids, in their 2003 edition, listed 115 common names for specific species in North America.
 This is barely 3% of the 4,000 or so species that are currently known from that area.
 Hence, though common names may be “common,” they are not commonly given or even needed.